 OPM is hard at work trying to come up with a consistent measure, but as it changes the reported numbers will too.
 For example, the number of federal workers considered eligible for telework dropped from 66% in 2010 to 34% in 2012 simply because the definition changed.
 We estimate that at least half of all government workers could telework 2 or 3 days a week.

-For more information about who’s teleworking in the U.S., U.K., and Canada download our free white papers.
+For more information on the who, when, where, and how remote workers are working, download our free white papers.

 For the latest U.S. telework numbers, visit our Telework Statistics page.